-Quick Hits: Star Wars, criticizing the Pope, and more
+Quick Hits: Star Wars, Mary in the Wisdom literature, and more

 Bishop Barron annoyed many with his claim that Star Wars: The Last Jedi pushes feminism hard: “Every male character in The Last Jedi is either bumbling, incompetent, arrogant, or morally compromised; and every female character is wise, good, prudent, and courageous.”
 I basically agree with his take, and that this agenda renders much of the plot incoherent.
 And you know what?
 I’ll go ahead and say it: Vice Admiral Holdo is worse than Jar-Jar.
 But the more I think about it the more I realize (to my disappointment as a former fan of writer-director Rian Johnson) that this is far from the only thing wrong with the new Star Wars.